zdanek/maverick/manifests/puppet-modules/nodejs/README.md

 package also needs to be installed as it is a dependency for npm.

 Install Node.js and npm using the native packages provided by the distribution:
-(Only applicable for Ubuntu 12.04/14.04 and Fedora operating systems):

 ```puppet
 class { '::nodejs':